netlify/eslint-config-node/README.md

 ```

 - Copy the `.editorconfig` and `.gitattributes` files relativity to the root of the project.
 - Add the following properties to the `package.json`.
-Please replace the `scriptsArgs` globbing expressions to match the
+Please replace the `config` globbing expressions to match the
   files where the source JavaScript/Markdown/HTML/JSON/YAML files are located. `npm run format` should also be run
   during `npm test` and `npm run format:ci` during CI
   ([example](https://github.com/netlify/cli/blob/master/.github/workflows/main.yml)).